Oscar Levant: Career

-Levant appeared in feature films, starting from the 1920s until the mid-50, often playing a pianist or composer.
+Levant appeared in feature films, starting from the 1920s until the mid-50s, often playing a pianist or composer.
 He had supporting roles in the Metro-Goldwyn-Mayer musicals The Barkleys of Broadway (1949), starring Fred Astaire and Ginger Rogers; An American in Paris (1951), starring Gene Kelly; and The Band Wagon (1953), starring Astaire and Cyd Charisse.
 Oscar Levant regularly appeared on NBC radio's Kraft Music Hall, starring singer Al Jolson.
 He not only accompanied Jolson on the piano with classical and popular songs, but often joked and ad-libbed with Jolson and his guests.
 This included comedy sketches.
 Their individual ties to George Gershwin—Jolson introduced Gershwin's "Swanee"—undoubtedly had much to do with their rapport.
 Both Levant and Jolson appeared as themselves in the Gershwin biopic Rhapsody in Blue (1945).

-In the early 1950s, Levant was an occasional panelist on the NBC radio and television game show Who Said That?, in which celebrities would try to determine the speaker of quotations taken from recent news reports.

-Levant hosted a talk show on KCOP-TV in Los Angeles from 1958 and 1960, The Oscar Levant Show, which was later syndicated.
+In the early 1950s, Levant was an occasional panelist on the NBC radio and television game show Who Said That?.
+Levant hosted a talk show on KCOP-TV in Los Angeles from 1958 until 1960, The Oscar Levant Show, which was later syndicated.
 It featured his piano playing along with monologues and interviews with guests such as Fred Astaire and Linus Pauling.
 Full recordings of only two shows are known to have survived, one with Astaire, who paid to have a kinescope recording of the broadcast made so that he could assess his performance.

-Levant was awarded a star on the Hollywood Walk of Fame in 1960, in recognition of his recording career.

 Personal life

-Levant was married to and divorced from actress Barbara Woodell in 1932.
-In 1939, Levant married his second wife, singer and actress June Gale (née Doris Gilmartin), one of the Gale Sisters.
-They were married for 33 years, until he died in 1972; the couple had three daughters: Marcia, Lorna, and Amanda.
+Levant married actress Barbara Woodell in 1932.
+The couple divorced in 1933.
+In 1939, Levant married singer and actress June Gale; they had three daughters, Marcia, Lorna, and Amanda.

-Levant talked openly on television about his neuroses and hypochondria.
-Years before Levant's first television appearance, Alexander Woollcott said of him: "There isn't anything the matter with Levant that a few miracles wouldn't cure."
-Despite his afflictions, Levant was considered a multifaceted genius by some.
-He himself wisecracked "There's a fine line between genius and insanity.
-I have erased this line."
-In later life Levant became addicted to prescription drugs, was frequently committed to psychiatric hospitals by his wife, and increasingly withdrew from the limelight.
+Levant talked publicly about his neuroses and hypochondria.
+Levant became addicted to prescription drugs and was committed to psychiatric hospitals by his wife.

-Actor John Garfield used Levant as a model when creating the character of troubled genius Mickey Dolen in the highly acclaimed 1938 film Four Daughters.

-He was the inspiration for the neurotic, womanizing pianist Henry Orient in Nora Johnson's novel and subsequent Hollywood film The World of Henry Orient (1964).